Plumbing Problems at Home? Here's How to Resolve Them Yourself!

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping taps and toilets that run, clogged drains, and low water pressure.
+The most frequently encountered plumbing problems include dripping water from faucets blockages in drains, as well as low water pressure.

-There are a few important tools, such as the plunger, an adjustable wrench pipe wrench Teflon tape, and an screwdriver.
+You’ll need some essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and an screwdriver.

 Is DIY plumbing safe?